clemsonciti/workshop-R/index.md

 {: .prereq}

 > ## Workshop Description
-> This workshop give you the basic programming in R
+> Introduction to R language for data analytics using RStudio on PC and also Jupyter notebooks on Palmetto.
+Workshop contents include basic understand of R, installation of additional R modules, introduction to data manipulation, introduction to visualization, and several best practices for using R. No prior knowledge of R or programming in general is required.
+Part 1 focuse on introduction to Data Science, R programming language with control structure; Part 2 gives more information on function, parallel programming, profiling and plotting using ggplot2 packages
 >
 {: .prereq}

 > ## Prerequisites
-> This workshop requires ...
+> This workshop requires basic programming, personal computer {: .prereq}
-{: .prereq}

 {% include links.md %}